bhargavre/Dashboard_Labs/Deception/Readme.md

 ![Alt text](https://github.com/bhargavre/Dashboard_Labs/blob/master/Deception/device%20usage.png)

-The claim that 53% of adults from this data is a clear miss representation of data was done in https://www.forbes.com/sites/kevinanderton/2015/12/31/adults-vs-teens-video-game-edition-infographic/#7f55d43041b0
+The claim that 53% of adults from this data is a clear mis-representation of data was done in https://www.forbes.com/sites/kevinanderton/2015/12/31/adults-vs-teens-video-game-edition-infographic/#7f55d43041b0

 One cannot say if this is true or not based on the data available.
 So we collect more data and analyze that to find what the real percentage of adults are.